 First, I got the kitchen more or less set up, and then I unpacked enough sheets and blankets to put on the beds so we could sleep that night.
 The next day, I unpacked almost everything else, and I emptied the last box two days after moving day.
 Crazy, right?

 But not everything went smoothly.
-The first night, I realized I had forgotten to pack my husband’s whisky bottles and a box with his class material ended up in storage instead of at the house.
+The first night, I realized I had forgotten to pack my husband’s whisky bottles and a box with his teaching material ended up in storage instead of at the house.
 Arrgh!

 More bad luck or just my bad memory?
 You tell me.